neauro/ao3_comment_helper/index.md

 ![Image showing 3 sets of comments attached to 3 quoted passages from the text](https://raw.githubusercontent.com/neauro/ao3_comment_helper/gh-pages/sample_screenshot.png)

-then you can press the "Add to AO3 comment" button to add this button to your comment text area.
+when you're done writing a comment for this quote, you can press the "Add to AO3 comment" button to add the quote and comment to your comment text area. you can add as many quotes and comments as you like.

 <strong>IMPORTANT: once you are done, you still need to click Ao3's "Comment" button to actually leave the comment on the fic!</strong>

-### Disclaimers
+### disclaimers

 - this is a chrome extension...it works only in chrome, on desktop.
 - i made this in one night, so there may be bugs.

-### Support or Contact
+### support or contact

 - if you find something weird or think of a good update, send me a message at [@suchnadine](https://twitter.com/suchnadine)